cloudposse/github-authorized-keys/README.md

 ### Developing

-If you are interested in being a contributor and want to get involved in developing Geodesic, we would love to hear from you!
+If you are interested in being a contributor and want to get involved in developing GitHub Authorized Keys, we would love to hear from you!
 Shoot us an [email](mailto:hello@cloudposse.com).

 In general, PRs are welcome.
 We follow the typical "fork-and-pull" Git workflow.